fkarg/AntWorld/README.md

 tickSystem - in Progress (need someone else who knows more about it)

-AntBase - in Progress (need to redefine it)
+AntBase - Check

-Resources - in Progress
+Resources - Check

-Scent - yet to start
+Scent - starting soon

 KI: (all missing)

-Reactive Ant-behaviour
+Reactive Ant-behaviour - starting soon

+autonomous Ant-behaviour - not yet

-half-cognitive Ant-behaviour (map)
+half-cognitive Ant-behaviour - not yet
+(the ant makes her own map of the maze, and plans as to what priority e.g. food is needed and decides to go search or go take up some or resarch the map further maybe with communication between them)

+Maze from the view of the ant - not yet
+(a drawn map of it and the difference to the actual one)

-(map might be chaning)
+(map might be changing) - not yet

-selectable Ant-behaviour
+selectable Ant-behaviour - not yet

-AntBase that signs tasks
+AntBase that signs tasks - not yet

+.

+.

+.

+so much about my ideas.
+Some of them might be on their way to realization in a different branch already, they are usually named after the aim for it.
+If you want, feel free to contribute to it, though I'd like to do the reactive behaviour and some critical parts of the autonomous behaviour myself.

 .